-We believe the use of the non-GAAP measures of adjusted income before tax and adjusted net income enhance the comparability of our fundamental financial performance between periods and provide relevant information to investors.
-These non-GAAP financial measures align with the way the company's business performance is evaluated by management.
+We believe the use of the non-GAAP measure of adjusted net income enhances the comparability of our fundamental financial performance between periods and provides relevant information to investors.
+This non-GAAP financial measure aligns with the way the Company's business performance is evaluated by management.
 The measures are not prepared in accordance with GAAP and should not be viewed as alternatives to GAAP measures of performance.
 These measures have been presented to increase transparency and enhance the comparability of our fundamental operating trends across periods.
-Other companies may calculate these measures differently; their measures may not be comparable to those we calculate and present.
+Other companies may calculate these measures differently and their measures may not be comparable to ours in how these measures are calculated and presented.